-Commission on Accreditation of Allied Health Education Programs 9355 113th Street North, Suite 7709 Seminole, FL 33775 727-210-2350 www.caahep.org
+Commission on Accreditation of Allied Health Education Programs 9355 113th Street North, Suite 7709

+Seminole, FL 33775

+727-210-2350

+www.caahep.org

 Students are required to take a total of 60 credits as directed below.
 To be eligible for internship, the student must have on file documented proof of liability insurance.
-MAERB requires Medical Assisting internships to be unpaid.
+Medical Assisting internships are unpaid.